pharo-graphics/Alexandrie/README.md

 ## Install

-Load in a Pharo 11 (should work on previous versions of Pharo, too):
+Load in a Pharo 11:

 ```smalltalk
 Metacello new